vialone/LDS/README.md

 Next, run `make config-kernel`.
 It will run gtk or ncurses kernel config, depends on your config.
 Next, run `make build-kernel`.
 It will build kernel accordingly to your config.

-`$WORKDIR/busybox` required to determine a list of binaries to copy from your host system.
-You can replace it with sth executable to customize this list.
+`$WORKDIR/busybox` is a coreutils replacement, you can replace it with sth you want that behaves like busybox

 `grub.cfg` is config for grub.
 Be careful, config file's basename will be used in ISO image as-is!